AnitaNamjoon/Phase-1-project-1-challenge-week-3/README.md

 Single page web-application that does the crucial task of updating a library catalog.

 # API used for this project
-The API that i used for this project is (https://gutendex.com/)
+The API that i used for this project is gutendex API.

 # Challenge faced
 Coming up with a pleasing and well done design.